Jahia/content-integrity/docs/how-to-extend.md

 #### Apply if has properties / skip if has properties

 Specifies some properties which the node must have (or not have) to be checked.
 Several property names can be listed, comma separated.
+If several properties are listed, the check will be executed on any node which has at least one of the specified properties.

     ContentIntegrityCheck.ExecutionCondition.APPLY_IF_HAS_PROP + "=j:workInProgress,j:workInProgressStatus"